 Yumiko Shimabukuro's core research and teaching interests lie in the areas of comparative political economy and social welfare policy with a regional expertise in Northeast Asia.
 She is the Director of the Urban and Social Policy concentration for the Executive MPA program and serves as the faculty director of the Global Leadership Development Training initiative.

-Her second book project, Beneath Economic Success: Critical Cases of the Brewing Social Crisis in East Asia, offers a set of six innovative, multidimensional case studies that examine the wide-range of social problems currently plaguing East Asia in the areas of housing, social security, healthcare, fertility, child welfare, and labor markets.
-It explores the causes and consequences of these problems as well as the public, private and non-profit sector responses to them in China, Japan, South Korea, Taiwan, Singapore, and Hong Kong.
+Professor Shimabukuro is the author of the case handbook, The Brewing Welfare Crisis in East Asia: The Pitfalls of Social Investment and the Political Economy of Productivism.
+This book offers a set of five innovative, multidimensional case studies that examine the wide range of social problems currently plaguing East Asia in the areas of housing, social security, fertility, child welfare, and labor markets.
+It explores the causes and consequences of these problems as well as the public, private and non-profit sector responses to them in Japan, South Korea, Taiwan, Singapore, China, and Hong Kong.